XoMen/sysadmin/README.md

 ### Base Technologies

+- Tailwind: For css classNames used in the project
 - TypeScript: A superset of JavaScript that adds static typing for better development experiences.
 - React: A JavaScript library for building user interfaces, particularly single-page applications.
 - Vite: A fast build tool and development server for modern web projects.